birdneststream/asciibird/README.md

 * Floating pattlets, resizeable and remembers positions
 * .ASB file, compressed asciibird state
 * Export mIRC to clipboard
+* EXPORT ascii, trim to canvas size

 * Modals
  * New ascii modal

-# KILLER ASCIIBIRD FEATURES TO DO
+# FEATURES TO DO

 * Layers / Insert ASCII as layer
 * Overlay image for nance tracing mode